Léonce-Albert Van Peteghem: Death and celebration

 Léonce-Albert Van Peteghem died on 7 January 2004 in Ghent.
-His funeral took place at St Bavo's on 17 January 2004 in the presence of Cardinal Archbishop Danneels and of the city's Socialist mayor, Frank Beke.
-The service was conducted by Bishop Luysterman, and after it was over Van Peteghem's mortal remains were buried in the crypt.
+His funeral took place at St Bavo's on 17 January 2004 in the presence of Cardinal Archbishop Godfried Danneels and the city's Socialist mayor, Frank Beke.
+The service was conducted by Van Peteghem's successor, Arthur Luysterman, and afterwards his mortal remains were buried in the crypt.

 Evaluation

-Paying tribute to his own episcopal predecessor Mgr.
-Arthur Luysterman highlighted Van Peteghem's simplicity, warmth and striking honesty.
+Paying tribute to his predecessor, Bishop Luysterman highlighted Van Peteghem's simplicity, warmth and striking honesty.
 Van Peteghem was steadfast in his loyalty to the church and its teachings through the 1960s, a decade of spiritual turbulence and uncertainty.
-He was a strong advocate of priests being recognisably and correctly dressed, according to their positions within the church.
-He was opposed to priests who reconfigured their church pews in ways that made it impossible to kneel for prayer.
+He was a strong advocate of priests being recognisably and correctly dressed, according to their positions within the church, and he opposed the reconfiguring of church pews in ways that made it impossible to kneel for prayer.